deepanshs/csdmpy/docs/source/examples/2D{3}-datasets/2D{3}-datasets.rst

       }
     }

-The tuples of the independent and dependent variable instances from ``ImageData`` instance are
+The tuples of the dimension and dependent variable instances from ``ImageData`` instance are

 .. doctest::